Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Expected -even resonances

 \subsection{Tetraquarks}

-The simplest multiquark system is a tetraquark which consists of two quarks and two antiquarks that are color-neutral, charge neutral and has spin not equal to 1.
-The possible way to check the existence of tetraquarks is to find a complete flavor-spin multiplet like standard quarkonium families.
-Scalar and tensor states are expected to be produced in two-photon collisions although their two-photon widths are expected to be less than 1~keV~\cite{giacosa}.
+The simplest multiquark system is a tetraquark, which consists of two quarks and two antiquarks, is color- and charge-neutral, and has spin not equal to 1.
+One possible way to check for the existence of tetraquarks is to find a complete flavor-spin multiplet such as the standard quarkonium families.
+Scalar and tensor states are expected to be produced in two-photon collisions, although their two-photon widths are expected to be less than 1~keV~\cite{giacosa}.
 A lot of tetraquarks that can be produced in $\gamma \gamma$ collisions with masses from 3 to 12 \gevcc are predicted in the relativistic quark model based on the quasipotential approach in the recent work~\cite{universe}.
-In those calculations tetraquarks were assumed to have two or four heavy quarks and diquark-antidiquark picture of heavy tetraquarks was used.
+In those calculations tetraquarks were assumed to have two or four heavy quarks and a diquark-antidiquark picture of heavy tetraquarks was used.